angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 playing white Initiative in the _dead for top8_ bracket and got completely annihilated.
 In game 1 my opponent mulled to 4, revealed :card[Chancellor of the Annex] and went Lotus into :card[White Plume Adventurer].
-He then untapped, scried an :card[Ancient tomb] on top and played :card[Archon of Emeria].
+He then untapped, scried an :card[Ancient Tomb] on top and played :card[Archon of Emeria].
 Gg

 In game 2 I open the nuts: Ritual, :card[Doomsday], Fetchland, :card[Daze], :card[Ancestral Recall], :card[Street Wraith].
 Turn1 win with Daze backup.
 My